melrodbos/melrodbos1.github.io/Journal-Week-2-Final-Draft-Revision-2.md

 On our second week at the Front End Engineering program, we were introduced to the Model View Controller (MVC) pattern, which involves the use of three folders:
   - **Model**: This folder would include a javaScript file with our declared functions
   - **View**: This one includes our HTML file
-  - **Controller**: This folder includes a javaScript file with the actions and events that will comunicate with our model and our view folders.
+  - **Controller**: This folder includes a javaScript file with the actions and events that will communicate with our model and our view folders.

 I think I understand the MVC structure but I am still struggling with my very limited javaScript knowledge.
 I have established a plan to tackle as much Javascript practice this weekend as possible.
 I will start by completing the JavaScript training courses from the Code Academy and I will also review Code School's JavaScript course.
 Meanwhile, I'll be practicing coding the Todo List from our past assignments.